 Scholars heard Wynton Marsalis's (photo, left) jazz oratorio, Blood on the Fields, performed at Jazz at Lincoln Center and, at Carnegie Hall (photo, lower right), attended performances by the San Francisco Symphony and the Mariinsky Orchestra of St. Petersburg.

-At Le Poisson Rouge, a multimedia art cabaret on the site of the historic Village Gate, Muses watched an incredible performance by the Gamelan Dharma Swara and met Le Poisson Rouge founder David Handler, a graduate of the Manhattan School of Music.
+At Le Poisson Rouge - a multimedia art cabaret on the site of the historic Village Gate and one of Hunter's cultural partners - Muses watched an incredible performance by the Gamelan Dharma Swara and the new music ensemble Metropolis.
+The venue's founder, David Handler, also met with the Muses to talk about Le Poisson Rouge's mission.

 Tickets to special programs at Hunter